lemanhstudy4111/eval-se/README.md

 # Evaluation System for Search Engines
-- The system evaluates document retrieval methods such as Query Likelihood, BM25, and DPR.
+- The system evaluates and compare document retrieval methods such as Query Likelihood, BM25, and DPR using Normalized Discounted Cummulative Gain, F-measure, Average Precision, etc.
 # Analysis Question

 1. Table